aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

             'host' => env('REDIS_HOST', '127.0.0.1'),
             'password' => env('REDIS_PASSWORD', null),
             'port' => env('REDIS_PORT', '6379'),
-            'database' => env('REDIS_CACHE_DB', '1'),
+            'database' => env('REDIS_CACHE_DB', '0'),
         ],
 'cache' => [
             'url' => env('REDIS_URL'),
             'host' => env('REDIS_HOST', '127.0.0.1'),
             'password' => env('REDIS_PASSWORD', null),
             'port' => env('REDIS_PORT', '6379'),
-            'database' => env('REDIS_CACHE_DB', '2'),
+            'database' => env('REDIS_CACHE_DB', '1'),
         ],
 ```

+You can see that for laravel specifies `default` connection that defaults the database value to 0 and a `cache` connection that defaults the database value to 1.
+This works because the common REDIS_CACHE_DB env key used for both connection databases is not specified by default in the .env file.

+> Note: Alternatively we could change the env key name to 'REDIS_CACHE_DB_DEFAULT' for he 'default' connection database and 'REDIS_CACHE_DB_CACHE' for the 'cache' connection database and add them to the .env file as REDIS_CACHE_DB_DEFAULT=0 and REDIS_CACHE_DB_CACHE=1.

-By using a unique database number for each connection the 'default' connection with database 0 can be used for the Redis facade that the application uses to directly work with the Redis data store and the 'cache' connection with database 1 can be used by the Laravel Cache facade for caching data.
-We can acheive this separation by setting The Cache facade to use the Redis driver with the `cache' connection.
+By using a unique database number for each connection, the `'default'` connection with database 0 can be used for the Redis provider/facade that the application uses to directly work with the Redis data store and the `'cache'` connection with database 1 can be used by the Laravel Cache facade for caching data.

+We can acheive this separation by configuring The Laravel Cache provider/facade to use the `'redis'` driver with the `'cache'` connection.

 In this way both the default and cache connections can use the same DigitalOcean clustered server but store their data in separate databases.